+People

-People Projects impact people.
+Projects impact people.
 The first step to establishing a design program is to determine the people who will be part of the project and the community's particular needs.
 Project stakeholders are people or organizations that have a direct or tangible interest in the project.
 Users are those who will use the project but do not necessarily have ownership of it.
 Stakeholders can be users, but not all users are stakeholders.

 Users have a direct interest in the planning and design of a site, but stakeholders will also have a say.
 Stakeholders include public bodies that provide approval for the project, elected officials, and agencies at higher levels of government.
 Other stakeholders may include environmental groups and neighbors who do not have a direct role in the decision process but may object to a project and even stall a project by appealing decisions or filing suits to block it.

 Identifying the users of the project is not always a simple process.
 Users would include people visiting and using any recreational features.
 Users may also include neighbors who live near or adjacent to the project.
 In the end, a user is someone who uses the space.
 The design team needs to work to ensure that the project attracts specific users, and they must understand how the site is to be used.
 With this knowledge a thorough evaluation of project needs can be established.

 It is good practice to include the community in the design process of a public project and maintain consistent and open communication throughout a project.
 Developing an organized public engagement process will build a good rapport between users, stakeholders and the design team to create a positive feeling in the community towards the project.
 Public engagement is a way to identify user groups, learn the interests of these groups so that their opinions, wants, and needs can be incorporated into a project where appropriate, identify conflicting objectives, share conceptual site plans and receive feedback, and seek a balanced solution.

-Package With an understanding of community needs, it is time for the design team to determine what will be done.
-The program package will include maps, drawings, renderings, charts, and tables of the specific landscape interventions needed to achieve the goals of the project and meet the needs of the community.
+With an understanding of community needs, it is time for the design team to determine what will be done.
+The program package will include maps, drawings, renderings, charts, and tables of the specific and sand meet the needs of the community.
 The program package provides for where things should happen and how much work is needed.
 Some projects may need minimal intervention while others require extensive site grading, invasive species control, and replanting.
+The extensive site grading, invasive species control, and replanting.
+The extensive site grading, invasive species control, and replanting.
+The extensive site grading, invasive species control, and replanting.
+The extensive site grading, invasive species control, and replanting.
+The and willingness of partners to commit to a multi-year effort can result in significant accomplishments.

+Figure 6.4 Westwood Floodplain Restoration Conceptual Design The design features restoration zones for flood management, low-management areas in close proximity to remaining development, and a proposed trail system connecting the redesigned landscape with existing parkland.
+(Credit: Rutgers Cooperative Extension)

+Performance Requirements

-The extent of intervention is often limited by available resources and political capital; however, long-term vision, phasing of larger projects, Figure 6.4 Westwood Floodplain Restoration Conceptual Design and willingness of partners to commit to a multi-year effort can result in significant accomplishments.
-Performance Requirements Performance requirements answer the questions, How will we build the project? and How will we measure success?
+Performance requirements answer the questions, How will we build the project? and How will we measure success?
 This guidance begins to look beyond the project as well, addressing deeper questions, such as How will the community manage and maintain the landscape? and What are the roles and responsibilities of project stakeholders and partners?
 Performance requirements should allow for quantitative measurement but also be open ended and flexible enough to allow for innovative design approaches, adaptive management of unique characteristics of the project site, and integration of important community values.
-Patterns management areas in close proximity to remaining development, and a proposed trail system connecting the redesigned landscape with existing parkland.
-(Credit: Rutgers Cooperative Extension) The design features restoration zones for flood management, low- RECREATION: MCKINLEY PARK McKinley Park can be integrated into a wider network of trails and open space.
-Existing tennis courts can also be converted into pervious pavement to infiltrate runoff.
-TRAILS Trails connect park space and residential areas while providing walking opportunities through flowering tows and a variety of natural habitats LOW-MAINTENANCE MANAGEMENT ZONE:

-MOWN BUFFER A mown buffer provides a neat edge between private property and new open space.

-STORMWATER WETLANDS AND FLOOD STORAGE

-A system of small berms and depressions within meador open space can store flood water and treat stormwater

-MEADOV

-Flowering meadows provide a low-maintenant management strategy for the Borough while creating open sight lines that integrate with residential propertie

-95
+Patterns

+BAMFORD AND BROOKFIELD AVENUE SECTION